-- A first CRSTS settlement totalling £563 million of capital funds over 2024- 2027. - Local Transport Funding for investment in County Durham totalling £72.8 million over 2025-2027. - A CRSTS revenue grant of £11.36 million to support capital delivery. - A second CRSTS settlement which indicatively stands at £1.85 billion over the period 2028 - 2032 inclusive of capital and revenue funds.
+- A first CRSTS settlement totalling £563 million of capital funds over 2024- 2027, uplifted a further £23 million to deliver projects in County Durham over the same period. - This includes £85m of our Transforming Cities Fund Tranche 2 programme which is currently in delivery. - A CRSTS revenue grant of £21.21 million to support capital delivery. - A second CRSTS settlement which indicatively stands at £1.85 billion over the period 2028 - 2032 inclusive of capital and revenue funds.